StanJulia/StanSample.jl/README.md

 ## Important note

 ### This is not a package being tested for release.
-If succesful, it might be used in CmdStan.jl v6.
+If succesful, it might be used in CmdStan.jl v6 or as a support package underlying CmdStan.jl,

 ## Installation